twillis209/gps_cpp/README.md

 The divide-and-conquer algorithm of Langrene and Warin depends on the data points (in our use case, p-values) being distinct.
 However, GWAS summary statistics are usually sufficiently numerous and/or imprecisely reported that there are many duplicate values amongst them.
 In order to make use of the fast ecdf algorithm, we 'perturb' duplicate p-values in order to create a set of unique data points.
 This does not appear to affect the value of the GPS test statistic expressed to four or five significant figures.
 See the `perturbDuplicates_addEpsilon` function for the implementation of this deduplication approach.

+We've yet to implement this perturbation approach in a fashion which succeeds with all data sets.
+In the event it fails to properly deduplicate the values, you'll most likely encounter the following error:

+## Computing p-values

+The C++ code in this repository suffices to compute the GPS statistic, but not to obtain a p-value for it.
+We've included a simple CLI R program in the `R` directory which we use to compute a GPS test p-value using a null realisations of the GPS test statistic.
+The script fits a generalised extreme value distribution (GEVD) to null realisations of the GPS statistic and reports a p-value plus the GEVD parameter estimates and their standard errors.

 ## Build process

 `gps_cpp` is built with CMake.
 With `gps_cpp` as your working directory: